Homeopathy Treatment & Remedies For Depression

 Friday sundown to Saturday sun down: Each week the moon cycle is in a position to promote natural healing and rejuvenation in the body.
-Resting during this time promote optimal rejuvenation to your cells.
+Resting during this time promotes optimal rejuvenation to your cells.

-Supplement used to treat Depression:
+The supplement used to treat Depression:

 - Folic acid / Folate (Vitamin B9): The synthetic form of folate, vitamin B9, is found in fruits, asparagus, leafy vegetables, and other foods.
 Most people with depression have low folate levels in their bodies; therefore, folates are one of the best supplements for depression and anxiety.

 - Omega-3 fatty acids and omega-6 fatty acids: Essential fatty acids, such as omega-3 (found in fish such as salmon and tuna), and omega-6 fatty acids (found in corn and soybean oils) play a crucial role in the function of serotonin and dopamine.
-Regularly eating foods rich in omega-3 and omega-6 fatty acids can be the best supplements for depression.
+Regularly eating foods rich in omega-3 and omega-6 fatty acids can be the best supplement for depression.